 Read more →Specimens of of the Australian native Banksia serrata were collected by Sir Joseph Banks in 1770 and later named for him.
 They are funny, gnarled trees that look ancient long before their time (rather like weather beaten Australian gardeners).
 Serrata refers to the tough, saw edged leaves; Their knobbled

 Read more →CHRISTMAS DOWN-UNDER John O’Grady once wrote a best selling book called, They’re a Weird Mob.
 It was about Australians and yes….we are a bit strange.
 What do you expect when we live in an upside down world?
-Our fair country was described in Alice in Wonderland
+Alice in Wonderland described our fair country as; WHERE

 Read more →‘Oh!
 All that steam!
 The pudding had just been taken out of the cauldron.
 Oh!
 That smell!
 The same as the one which prevailed on washing day.
 It is that of the cloth which wraps the pudding.
 Charles Dickens ‘A Christmas Carol’ Christmas in Australia is a